bisdn/bisdn.github.io/network_configuration/stp.md

 16: port3: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 master swbridge state forwarding priority 32 cost 2
 ```

 After setting up the bridge and bridge ports, the STP state on the bridge can be managed over the `brctl` utility.
+A complete reference can be found on the [brctl man page](https://linux.die.net/man/8/brctl).
 The following example shows the output of a `brctl` command:

 ```
 agema-ag4610:/home/basebox# brctl showstp swbridge